nilfm/hashcode-template/README.md

 * `-p`/`--params`: Required argument.
 Path to the JSON file which defines the parameters.
 * `-d`/`--data`: Required argument.
 Path to the input file **relative to the `inputs` directory**.
 * `-s`/`--steps`: Optional argument.
 Specifies the number of iterations that the algorithm will perform at most.
 Default: 1000.
 * `-x`/`--executable`: Optional argument.
-Allows the user to specify the executable that solves the problem.
+Allows the user to specify the executable that solves the problem. `make` will be run on this executable.
 Default: `main`.
 * `-n`/`--neigbours`: Optional argument, only used in simulated annealing.
 Allows the user to specify how many neighbours should be tried unsuccessfully before ending the execution of the algorithm.
 Default: 25.
 * `-l`/`--lambda_exp`: Optional argument, only used in simulated annealing.
 Used as the `lambda` in the simulated annealing algorithm.
 A larger `lambda` means more stability, and a smaller `lambda` means more volatility (more likely to jump to a lower score).
 * `-g`/`--graph`: Optional argument, boolean.
 If provided, the program will show plots to visualize its execution.
 The random algorithm will produce a box plot representing the scores obtained.
 The simulated annealing algorithm will produce line plots showing the evolution of the score and each one of its parameters over the iterations.